d53dave/csaopt/README.md

 > 0.2.0 Change to Numba for CUDA computations

 With v0.2.0 the remaining `C++` code (i.e. directly interfacing with CUDA) will be thrown out in favor of [Numba](https://github.com/numba/numba).
-This will imply a switch from `pipenv` to `conda`, since I don't want to compile llvmlite for the deployment.
-This will also move much closer to the initial goal of using a single programming language for all components of CSAOpt, and Python is a much nicer language than C++, in my opinion.
+This will imply a switch from `pipenv` to `conda`, which is unfortunate, because pipenv is really nice, IMHO.
+However, I don't want to compile llvmlite for the deployments and I certainly don't want to have separate environment managers for the different parts of this software.

+The move to numba will also allow the project to move much closer to the initial goal of using a single programming language for all components of CSAOpt, and Python is a much nicer language than C++11, in my opinion.

 > 0.1.0 Change to Python